 LRV – is a quantity expressed in a %.
 Tells you how much light a color reflects and conversely absorbs.

 It’s about luminance and brightness.
 That’s why the Colorography LRV scale is made up of sunshines.

 LRV does not indicate anything about: depth, grayness, muted, vivid or dull.

 UNDERSTAND THE DIFFERENCE BETWEEN VALUE AND LRV:

-It describes how the quantity of light (LRV) reflected from a surface compares to that reflected by black (0%), white (100%) and various steps of neutral grays in between.
+Here’s how it works: Value describes how the quantity of light reflected from a colored surface looks compared to light reflected by black (0%), white (100%) and various steps of neutral grays in between.